-We will use the examples shown in Figure 1, rendered in the abstract forms shown in Figure 2, to illustrate the key general principles established above.
-The examples cover neural reinforcement learning (Montague et al., 1996; Schultz et al., 1997), Bayesian psychophysics (Britten et al., 1992; Shadlen & Newsome, 1996), information gathering and optimal stopping (Gold & Shadlen, 2001, 2007), and the exploration/exploitation trade-off (Daw, O'Doherty, et al., 2006).
-The first example develops basic reinforcement learning methods for tasks in which the state is known; the rest exemplify how these can be extended, with belief states as the formal replacement for uncertain true states.
+We use the examples of figure 1 rendered in the abstract forms of figure 2 to illustrate the key general principles established above.
+The examples cover neural reinforcement learning (Montague et al., 1996; Schultz et al., 1997), Bayesian psychophysics (Britten et al., 1992; Shadlen and Newsome, 1996), information gathering and optimal stopping (Gold and Shadlen, 2001, 2007) and the exploration/exploitation tradeoff (Daw et al., 2006b).
+The first example develops basic reinforcement learning methods for tasks in which the state is known; the rest exemplify how these can be extended with belief states as the formal replacement for uncertain true states.

-In each section, we first will describe the formal computational notions and ideas, then the relevant algorithmic methods associated with the computations, and finally the psychological and neurobiological tasks and mechanisms that are implicated.
+In each section, we first describe the formal computational notions and ideas, then the relevant algorithmic methods associated with the computations, and finally the psychological and neurobiological tasks and mechanisms that are implicated.